tshiven/Caching-Random-Variate/doc/source/api.rst

 The functions documented in this reference are in :file:`generate.h`.

-It will be helpful to recall our running example.
+It will be helpful to review the following running example.

 .. literalinclude:: ../../examples/readme.c
    :language: C